 "If you help others, you will be helped, perhaps tomorrow, perhaps in 100 years, but you will be helped.
 Nature must pay off the debt...
 It is a mathematical law and all life is mathematics." —Gurdjieff

 We are in need of volunteers to aid in the transcription of lectures.
 This is a simple process of typing verbatim the words of an audio lecture.
 We also have transcribed lectures that need to be proofread, edited, and corrected.

-- To volunteer to make a transcription, pick a lecture from the list.
+- To volunteer to make a transcription, pick a lecture from the list and notify us through the contact below.
 Please do not ask us to assign one to you, or say "any."
 We remove lectures from the list as soon as volunteers select them, so the list is usually accurate.
 Alternatively, since some transcribers never complete their task, there are lectures in the courses that are not on this list.
 If you find a lecture that does not have a transcription, write to us at the link below.

 - Download your chosen lecture, play it, and type in the spoken text as accurately as possible.
 The lecture can be transcribed as any basic text format (txt, doc, rtf, etc).
 NOTE: Please do not use dictation software; it is highly inaccurate, and the time it takes to correct is far longer than the time it takes to type the lecture manually!
 (If dictation software worked, we would not need volunteers to make transcriptions.)